PS5 vs Xbox Series X: which console is right for you?

 ⏩ SSD: Custom 1TB SSD

-It’s clear from each console’s specs that there are some differences between Sony and Microsoft’s machines, most of which favor the Xbox Series X.
+It’s clear from each console’s specs that there are some minor differences between Sony and Microsoft’s machines, most of which favor the Xbox Series X.

 The Xbox Series X has a more powerful GPU, capable of 12 teraflops of computing power compared to 10.3 teraflops on PS5.
 The Xbox Series X also has a slightly faster CPU at 3.8GHz than the PS5’s 3.5GHz CPU.

-The PS5’s SSD is faster than the Xbox Series X, but load times are negligible between the two consoles in our experience, with both systems trading blows regarding boot speeds.
+The PS5’s SSD is also faster than the Xbox Series X, but load times are negligible between the two consoles in our experience, with both systems trading blows regarding boot speeds.

 PS5 vs Xbox Series X: size 📏

 If the photos aren’t evidence enough, the PS5 is the bigger of the two consoles by some margin.
 The Xbox Series X is 11.9 inches tall, 5.9 inches wide and 5.9 inches deep.
 The result is a tower-like design akin to a compact gaming PC that can be positioned vertically or horizontally.
-A large vent on the top of the console is where most heat is expended, and it’s whisper-quiet when in use.
+A large vent on the top of the console is where most of the heat is expended, and it’s whisper-quiet when in use.

 PS5 vs Xbox Series X: sales 📈

-According to VGChartz, Xbox Series X|S console sales are estimated to be around 20 million, while we know that official PS5 sales have reached 30 million.
+Xbox Series X|S console sales are estimated to be around 21 million, while we know that official PS5 sales have surpassed 40 million.
 That’s an excellent result for both companies considering the consoles’ were released in November 2020, but it’s the PS5 that is blazing the trail.

 🏆 Winner: PS5.
 Demand for Sony’s console continues to remain high and now stock is finally at a level where that demand can be met.
-Sony announced that PS5 sales have reached over 30 million units, while Xbox Series X|S sales are estimated to be around 20 million.
-Unlike Sony, Microsoft doesn’t share console sales figures. 🏆
+Sony announced that PS5 sales have surpassed 40 million units, while Xbox Series X|S sales have surpassed 21 million. 🏆

 PS5 vs Xbox Series X: games 🕹️